Yamato-class battleship: Cultural significance

 From the time of their construction until the present day, Yamato and Musashi have carried a notable presence in Japanese culture, Yamato in particular.
 Upon completion, the battleships represented the epitome of Imperial Japanese naval engineering.
 In addition, the two ships, due to their size, speed, and power, visibly embodied Japan's determination and readiness to defend its interests against the western powers, especially the United States.
 Shigeru Fukudome, chief of the Operations Section of the Imperial Japanese Navy General Staff, described the two ships as "symbols of naval power that provided to officers and men alike a profound sense of confidence in their navy."

 Yamato, and especially the story of her sinking, has appeared often in Japanese popular culture, such as the anime Space Battleship Yamato and the 2005 film Yamato.
 The appearances in popular culture usually portray the ship's last mission as a brave, selfless, but futile, symbolic effort by the participating Japanese sailors to defend their homeland.
 One of the reasons that the warship may have such significance in Japanese culture is that the word "Yamato" was often used as a poetic name for Japan.
-Thus, the end of the battleship Yamato could serve as a metaphor for the end of the Japanese empire.
+Thus, the end of the battleship Yamato could serve as a metaphor for the end of the Empire of Japan.